 With OpenSprinkler you can switch smart components connected to your Fritz!Box on and off via http:// request.

-To do this, click in the OpenSprinkler-App on a free station (irrigation circuit) on Properties (the gear on the right) and then on Advanced.
+To do this, in the OpenSprinkler app on a free station (irrigation circle), click on Properties (the gear on the right) and then on Advanced.
 Then select “HTTP” as the station type.
 Now you can enter two http commands, one to turn on, one to turn off.

 The appropriate commands are available on the AVM website: